webprofusion/certify-docs/docs/guides/licensing.md

 We are a small business with no tax presence outside of Australia.
 We do not currently provide:
 - International ISO accreditation numbers etc.
 - US W9 forms and other international tax exemption forms
+- External audit reports

+The source code for our main product Certify Certificate Manager is available for review at https://github.com/webprofusion/certify